Nyakinyua/Git-Hub/README.md

 * This project was generated with Angular CLI version 8.3.9.
 Bootstrap with css stylesheet.

 ## Support and contact details
-Incase of a problem, issue or need more clarification, feel free to send an email @ {wanyakinyua968@gmail.com}
+Incase of questions, issues conerning the web app, improvements and add ons to the application or need more clarification, feel free to contact developer via email @
+{wanyakinyua968@gmail.com}